 Let's face it: nobody hires a lawyer because they are having a good day.
 Every day bad things happen to good people.
 Even the most upstanding and well-respected members of our community are not immune from work injuries and disabling conditions.

 Our job is to listen to your concerns, answer your questions, guide you through the process, and achieve the best possible outcome.
 We approach this task with a sense of urgency and with an eye toward results.
 As my staff and I often discuss, each moment in our office provides an opportunity to make a client's life better.
 It is the reason we show up early, stay late, and devote our full resources to each case we accept.

 Unfortunately, we cannot represent every individual and family in need.
 We do not accept every potential case that comes our way because not every case needs a lawyer and because I pride myself on giving your case the time and attention it deserves.
 My team and I know our clients, their families and their case.
 After a case ends, clients often become dear friends which you can read about in our testimonials.
-It is to them and to all injured workers that we have dedicated our careers.
-To find out how we may help you or your family in a workers' compensation or social security disability case, please call (614) 515-2595.
+It is to them and to all injured workers we have dedicated our careers.
+To discover how we may help you or your family in a workers' compensation case, please call (614) 334-4649.

 I like hiking, camping, range shooting and Skyline chili, not necessarily in that order.
 I'm also an avid reader of anything from Stephen King (his old stuff is better) to church history and theology, a political history buff and enjoy spending time and too much money restoring and driving a 1978 Toyota FJ 40 Land Cruiser.
 I am also a lifetime member of the National Rifle Association.
 My wife Amy and I attend Vineyard Church of Columbus and have 5 children and one grandson, a rather demanding minature schnauzer we inherited from my dad, and a cat who likes to take walks with us around the neighborhood.